osullik/bc-autoreporter/README.md

 4. The Reporting system.

 ## The Collection System
 The collection system aims to minimize the technical impediment to entry.
 The user interface requires no additional applications or web accesses to push observations into the system.
-We leverage [Twilio](twilio.com/)
+We aim to move the burden of structuring the data from the user to the system, and employ a loosely structured natural language reminiscent of that used in many contemporary web applications, using the **@** symbol to denote entities and the **#** symbol to denote user tags.

+The collection system begins with a user submitting a natural language observation to the system.
+The user can use an SMS or Whatsapp message to sent the observation to a designated phone number.
+The designated phone number is provided by [Twilio](twilio.com/).
+On receipt of the observation, the Twilio API sends an acknowledgement to the user, improving the user experience by 'closing the loop' on observation submission.
+The collection system end ends when the message is stored on the Twilio server.

 ## The Parsing System
+The Parsing system aims to transform the unstructured observation into structured data.
+The Parsing system begins with the execution of the Main.py script.
+The system connects to the Twilio API and retrieves any messages cached on the server.

 ## The Storage System